threedworld-mit/tdw/Documentation/lessons/replicants/animations.md

 - To ignore a specific object, add its ID to `replicant.collision_detection.exclude_objects` (a list of integers).
 - To ignore all objects, set `replicant.collision_detection.objects = False`.

-This example controller demonstrates how collision detection settings can affect an animation:
+This example controller demonstrates how physics and collision detection settings can affect an animation:

  ```python
  from tdw.controller import Controller